manilpuri9/DevOps-for-CI-CD/README.md

    13. Now whenever new commit is done, new image is made in the slave machine and it is hosted in the container at port 80.

 ## System configration and Deployment using Ansible
-   Ansible is a configuration management and provisioning tool, similar to Chef, Puppet or Salt.
+   Ansible is a configuration management tool similar to Chef, Puppet or Salt.
    I am using it for again hosting my portfolio site in AWS EC2 instance.

    1.